WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Wasabika

-Wasabika is a is a recurring word in the documentation.
+Wasabika is a recurring word in the documentation.
 Wasabikas are essentially builders of Wasabi in general.
 :::